HAC716C Fundamentals of Radioactivity (2 ECTS)

 Description:

-The aim of this U.E. is to provide students with a broad base of knowledge, from the description of radioactive decay phenomena to an inventory of natural, induced and artificial radioactivity.
+The objective of this course unit is to provide students with a broad knowledge base ranging from the description of radioactive decay phenomena to the compilation of an inventory of natural, induced, and artificial radioactivity.

 More information